birth-outcomes/birth_outcomes_summary/book_birth_outcomes_summary/design_causal.md

     classDef black fill:#FFFFFF, stroke:#000000
 ````

-We can **induce** selection bias by conditioning on the downstream consequence of a collider - e.g. if cancer is collider, and surgery is consequence of cancer, if we condition on surgery, we expect to see inverse association between genetic and environment conditional on surgery (just as we did for the collider cancer).
+We can **induce** selection bias by conditioning on the downstream consequence of a collider - e.g. if cancer is collider, and surgery is consequence of cancer, if we condition on surgery, we expect to see inverse association between genetic and environment conditional on surgery (just as we did for the collider cancer).[[HarvardX PH559x]](https://learning.edx.org/course/course-v1:HarvardX+PH559x+2T2020/home)

 ````{mermaid}
   flowchart LR;